Akash-Mittal/stadtbucherei/README.md

 * Code quality is done via sonarqube on the cloud - please click the banner to see the open issues.
 * The code is also built via github actions (there is further scope to deploy the whole docker, its not delivered)
 * The documentation has more focus on code as documentations with Swagger api documentation.
+* no env file created, and many properties are not externalized.
+* No cascading in related entities